40+ Words that rhyme with prolongation

 Prolongation is a 4-syllable word with 40 perfect rhymes.
 The most popular rhymes are aggregation, abnegation, abrogation.
-This word appears in songs across our database, making it a versatile choice for songwriters and poets.
+Multi-syllable rhymes sound more sophisticated — they're a hallmark of skilled lyricists and create complex rhythmic patterns.

 Definition of prolongation